nikhilg123/Metagenome-assembly-and-metagenome-assembled-genomes/Module 5_metagenome_assembly+MAGs.md

 Edit the /fegenie_output/FeGenie-heatmap-data.csv file to have no trailing commas (no last comma on each line):
 ```
-nano fegenie_out/FeGenie-heatmap-data.csv
+sed 's/,$//' fegenie_out/FeGenie-heatmap-data.csv > fegenie_out/FeGenie-heatmap-data_processed.csv
 ```
-You can position your cursor where you need it to be using "option" on a MAC and "Alt" on a PC.
-Save your output when done ("Ctrl+x" to exit, and "y" to the prompt if you want to save).

 Run the associated visualization scripts for FeGenie:
 ```
-Rscript ~/CourseData/Module5/Data/FeGenie_scripts/dendro-heatmap.R fegenie_out/FeGenie-heatmap-data.csv fegenie_out
+Rscript ~/CourseData/Module5/Data/FeGenie_scripts/dendro-heatmap.R fegenie_out/FeGenie-heatmap-data_processed.csv fegenie_out
 ```
 ```
-Rscript ~/CourseData/Module5/Data/FeGenie_scripts/DotPlot.R fegenie_out/FeGenie-heatmap-data.csv fegenie_out
+Rscript ~/CourseData/Module5/Data/FeGenie_scripts/DotPlot.R fegenie_out/FeGenie-heatmap-data_processed.csv fegenie_out
 ```
-Copy the .tiff files that were generated to your workspace and view them – these will be located in your fegenie_out directory.
+Open the .tiff files and view them (these will be located in your fegenie_out directory, which should have been created in your workspace)

 *Q: Which iron cycling functions are more strongly represented in the data: oxidation or reduction?
 Is there the potential for iron cycling or hand-offs within the community?*